Ashley Alexiss Teases Her Followers In Lingerie Bottoms And A Tummy-Revealing Top

 Ashley Alexiss took to social media site Instagram on Wednesday to tease her followers with a racy snap that had them begging for more.

-In the photo, the Sports Illustrated: Swimsuit model poses with her front to the camera, dressed in a black t-shirt with the word “VIBES” written across the front in colorful letters and skimpy lingerie bottoms.
-The model tugs up on the t-shirt, revealing her curvy middle while the bottoms leave plenty of skin exposed.
-With the other hand, the 28-year-old pushes back her long, voluminous blonde hair as it hangs loose around her face and down her back.
+In the photo, the Sports Illustrated: Swimsuit model poses with her front to the camera dressed in a black T-shirt with the word “VIBES” written across the front in colorful letters and skimpy lingerie bottoms.
+The model tugs up on the T-shirt, revealing her curvy middle while the bottoms leave plenty of skin exposed.
+With the other hand, the 28-year-old pushes back her long, voluminous blonde hair as it hangs loosely around her face and down her back.
 She adds a touch of black mascara and eyeliner and pink, glossy lips to complete the look.

 In the caption of the snap, the blonde beauty writes an inspirational message to her fans, telling them that if they’ve had a bad day, they should remember that they never have to do it over again.
 She adds that even if tomorrow is not any easier, at least it isn’t a repeat of today.
-Ashley adds a shout out to plus-size fashion brand Fashion Nova Curve, the designer behind her outfit.
+Ashley adds a shout-out to plus-size fashion brand Fashion Nova Curve, the designer behind her outfit.

 In the comments section, the model’s 1.8 million followers showered her with love and compliments, with many calling her “gorgeous,” “stunning,” and a “goddess.”